-“Attempting to divert blame does not alleviate the severity of your failure, Maran,” Orin said quietly.
+“Attempting to divert blame does not alleviate the severity of your negligence, Maran,” Orin said quietly.
 “Your failure to dispatch the deviant has created chaos in the Cooperative.”

 “Yeah.
 I’m still getting grief over that.
 How long did the Rholling issue stick to you?
-Or, how long did it take for people to stop pestering you over your endorsement of the Elder?”
-Marin sat down on the branch and glanced around at the other Gatekeepers.
+How long did it take for people to stop pestering you over your endorsement of the Elder?”
+Maran sat down on the branch and glanced around at the other Gatekeepers.
 He could tell that they were paying close attention to their discussion and grinned.
 “A couple of pretty severe mistakes and yet you remain a stalwart pillar of the Cooperative.”

 “The Elder’s condition…” Orin hesitated for a moment, then shook his head.
 “I will not get sucked into any more of your diversionary tactics, Maran.
 You know as well as I do that the Elder fooled all of us.”

 “Before my time.
 I’m only a few hundred years old.”
 Maran smirked and swung his legs back and forth over the edge of the massive branch.
 “But I am old enough to know that your anger is misdirected.”

 “You gated out on the landing rather than at an optimal…”